 The Evergreen Cemetery of South Hadley is a large lawn style cemetery.
 It was founded in 1868 as a Protestant Cemetery.
-In 1902 and 1903 the Old South Hadley Cemetery was moved from College Street to in back of the Evergreen Cemetery.
+In 1902 the Old South Hadley Cemetery was moved from College Street to the back of the Evergreen Cemetery.

 The Old South Hadley Cemetery once was located on College Street across the street from the Mount Holyoke Seminary.
 The last move of the burials and the stones was in 1902 when the very back of the cemetery was filled in.